 Bowel Obstruction: Bowel obstruction develops in the large or small intestine and results in difficulty urinating or defecating.
 It may be caused by an adhesion that occurs when scar tissue or loops of the intestine stick to the mesh.
 In severe circumstances, bowel removal may be necessary.

 Hernia Recurrence: Although hernia mesh is typically meant to prevent future hernia, if the product is defective, it could have the opposite results.
-If complications such as migration, fistula, perforation, or adhesion occurs, the hernia may reoccur.
+If complications such as migration, fistula, perforation, or adhesion occur, the hernia may reoccur.

 People who are dealing with hernia mesh complications may require removal or revision surgeries.